Stem Cell Therapy for Psoriasis in Thailand

 Psoriasis is a chronic autoimmune condition characterised by accelerated skin cell turnover, leading to thick, scaly plaques that cause significant physical discomfort and psychological distress.
 The underlying pathophysiology involves dysregulated T-cell activity and elevated pro-inflammatory cytokines including TNF-alpha, IL-17, and IL-23 that drive persistent skin inflammation.
 When conventional treatments such as topical corticosteroids, phototherapy, and systemic immunosuppressants fail to provide adequate control, patients seek alternative approaches.
 Mesenchymal stem cells have demonstrated immunomodulatory and anti-inflammatory properties in clinical research, with the potential to help regulate the overactive immune response driving psoriatic inflammation.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with careful patient assessment and personalised protocols.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from the UAE, Australia, Oman and Qatar travel to Chiang Mai for psoriasis treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Psoriasis?